inkanji

 暇 means having free time or being unoccupied — not freedom as a philosophical concept.
 A 暇 tattoo would essentially mean 'I have nothing to do' or 'I'm bored,' which is far from the empowering message of freedom most people intend.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “breaking free from constraints” vs “soaring beyond limits” vs “carefree living” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions